Researchers in industrial design investigate experiences and products that affect human and environmental wellbeing.

 |Computer-generated objects (CGO)|

-Tim Miller, Jeongbin Ok, Ross Stevens, Leon Gurevitch
+Tim Miller, Jeongbin Ok, Ross Stevens, Leon Gurevitch, Zach Challies

 Emerging digital platforms of making

-Simon Fraser, Jeongbin Ok, Bernard Guy, Edgar Rodriguez
+Simon Fraser, Jeongbin Ok, Bernard Guy, Edgar Rodriguez, Zach Challies

 Design Research Labs

-MADE (Multi-property Additive-manufacturing Design Experiments) focusses on innovative design applications of 3D printing and Additive Manufacturing materials, technologies and processes.
-It aspires to establish a globally recognised design research expertise in the currently undersubscribed niche of multi-material printing.
+MADE (Multi-property Additive-manufacturing Design Experiments) focuses on innovative design applications of 3D printing and additive manufacturing materials, technologies, and processes.
+It aspires to establish globally recognised design research expertise in the currently undersubscribed niche of multi-material printing.